Visit the Campbell Scientific Forum to submit your question to users around the world.

 What equipment is needed to link dataloggers to a LoggerLink application?

-Only IP-enabled PakBus dataloggers (CR200X-series, CR800, CR850, CR1000, and CR3000) can be used with LoggerLink.
+Only IP-enabled PakBus dataloggers (CR200X-series, CR800, CR850, CR1000, and CR3000) can be used with LoggerLink for iOS.
 IP connectivity can be set up using an Ethernet interface such as the NL115, a network link interface such as the NL240, or a cellular digital modem.
+In addition to these IP connectivity methods, LoggerLink for Android works with Bluetooth communications using an RS-232-to-Bluetooth adapter.

 Where can example programs be found?